daharper/Funky/README.md

 - Grouping and dictionary mapping
 - Supports both value and reference types

-I love using a declarative approach, and looking forwards to refactoring and further improving this class.
+I love using a declarative approach, and look forwards to refactoring and further improving this class.

 The following is a list of currently supported methods: